Last updated on 9th August 2023

 They use gamification

 Interactive video gives marketers the ability to gamify a video experience in a way linear video could never do.
-This technique is called branching, or creating multiple content pathways for a user to create a unique experience they select themselves.
-The Healthline video above used branching to create different content paths based on the user’s own situation.
-Healthline’s video may have been more serious, but this technique can also be used for fun.
+This technique is called branching or creating multiple content pathways for a user to create a unique experience they select themselves.
+The Paymentshield video above used branching to create different content paths based on the user’s own situation.
+Paymentshield’s video may have been more corporate, but this technique can also be used for fun.

 They’re engaging and entertaining